oguzharunb/oglib/README.md

 ## How to Use

 ### Compilation
-To compile the custom library and generate `oglib.a`, run the following command:
+To compile the custom library and generate `oglib.a` and `oglib.h`, run the following command:

 ```bash
 make